When you follow a ketogenic (keto) diet, a large part of what you eat will need to be made up of fat.

 The nutrients lutein and zeaxanthin that are found in egg yolks are antioxidants that have been shown to support eye health (3).

 5. MCT Oil

-Medium-chain triglycerides or MCTs are a popular ketogenic diet supplement.
+Medium-chain triglycerides or MCTs are popular ketogenic diet supplements.

 They are broken down and used by our bodies in a different way than other dietary fats.